 Directions:

-- Drizzle the olive oil over the mixture, then sprinkle with garlic powder, salt, and pepper.
+- Drizzle olive oil and sprinkle garlic powder, salt and pepper over everything.

 Sausage Pasta Bake